Average Rent Prices Price in McAllen

 If you're comparing rent prices costs across cities, McAllen is genuinely affordable here — about 32% below what most Americans pay.
 That positions this TX smaller city as one of the more affordable options nationally.
 The local economy — an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short — is a key reason why.
 Below, we break down exactly what drives these numbers.

 What makes McAllen's market for rent prices distinct?
-Start with the labor market: a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+Start with the labor market: a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 Add in a buyer-friendly market where your down payment goes further than in most US cities, and you begin to see why prices land where they do.
 The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs.

 What Matters Most